 Add ice to the shaker and give that just a few good shakes to combine.
 Pour into a tall glass and garnish with a cinnamon stick.

 You can also just combine everything in the glass and give a stir if you don’t want to use or don’t have a cocktail shaker.
 I like the shaker method as it really combines the ingredients well so they are well distributed.
 But both methods will work fine.

-I hope plenty of delicious cold drinks are in your future this summer, friends!
+I hope plenty of delicious cold drinks are in your future this summer, friends (like maybe this german chocolate cake iced coffee?)!
 Thanks for letting me share a few of mine. 🙂 xo.
 Emma